lucyorsi/sls-murder-mystery-docs/docs/index.md

 ## 🏆 The Goal

-Your goal is to put as many of your own vote tokens as possible on the guilty host.
-At the reveal, the guest with the most of their tokens on that host wins a famed relic of the spire.
+Your goal is to put as many of **your own vote tokens** as possible on the **guilty host**.
+At the reveal, the **guest with the most of their tokens** on that host wins a famed relic of the Spire.

-After the murder, short card duels let you **earn extra voting tokens and pick up rumors (clues)**.
+After the murder, short card fights let you **earn extra voting tokens** and **pick up rumors (clues)**.
 More votes and better information improve your odds of naming the culprit.

 ## 🎃 Disclaimer